VisualFP/docs/SA/design_concept/content/design/design_evaluation_iteration_1_results.typ

 #import "../../../style.typ": include_section

 = Conclusions
-Based on the questionnaire answers for the first three designs, which can be found in @design_iteration1_results, it can be concluded that there is no clear winner.
+Based on the questionnaire answers for the first three designs, which can be found in @design_iteration_one_survey_results , it can be concluded that there is no clear winner.  //TODO: figure out why the refernced section is displayed wrong
 All of the design concepts got a fair amount of valid criticism.

 == Flo-inspired Design